BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Area Effect** `ACTIVE`

-After rolling To Hit against the target, if the target was a Battlefield Target then all other models within 2" of them suffer a Strength 5 hit and, if they survive, will be knocked Prone.
+After rolling To Hit against the actual target, if the actual target was a Battlefield Target then all other models within 2" of the actual target suffer a Strength 5 hit and, if they survive, will be knocked Prone.

 - **Accurate** `ACTIVE`